eternalsayed/abn-amro-test/readme.md

 - Sets up the basic minimal app to get started with
 - Takes care of standard device ratios for breakpoints, so the developer doesn't have to reinvent the wheel
 - Renders platform specific styles for devices, giving the app a look close to the native apps
+- Supports light and dark modes for devices

 ## Structure
 - `public` contains assets